BitcoinDesign/Guide/guide/glossary/address.md

 ### Legacy address - [P2PKH](https://en.bitcoin.it/wiki/Transaction#Pay-to-PubkeyHash)

-A pay-to-pubkey-hash (P2PKH), or legacy address, is the oldest and original Bitcoin address format.
+A pay-to-pubkey-hash (P2PKH), or legacy address, is the oldest and original bitcoin address format.
 This address format is not widely used today as transaction costs are higher using this format.
 However, support for this in applications is still encouraged as to be compatible with older legacy wallets that have not upgraded to new address formats.

 Legacy addresses begin with the number 1, can contain upper and lowercase characters, and are case sensitive.